jdoles/SysAdmin/README.md

 # PowerShell Collection
-Collection of PowerShell scripts to perform various administrative tasks
+Collection of scripts and guides to perform various administrative tasks
 ## ActiveDirectory
 Scripts to aid in Active Directory tasks
 ## Exchange